koushal-sadaful/bfam/Notes.md

     - dont dup subscriptions, maintain a cache
 3. Quote Calculation Slowness - Handle in requests
 4. Stress test with large requests, large requests x multiple clients
-    - will need to dev harness and setup data
+    - will need to dev harness and setup a client to send data?
 5. TCP Instructions - Validations
 6. Client disconnects abrubtly, handle gracefully
 7. Calc logic and Reference price logic is out of scope of dev